 “Today, for most of us productivity is defined in 2-D, email, document, spreadsheets and slides.
 We think in 2D.
 We grew up in 2-D …[however] the next generation is growing up with 3-D.” -Terry Myerson2

 File types are another 3-D variable to consider.
-There are certain file-types that the HoloLens accepts – usually .obj files – so knowing the difference can save time.
+There are certain file-types that the HoloLens accepts — usually .obj files — so knowing the difference can save time.
 Also, you will need to understand how 3-D meshes work.
 The mesh is the skeleton of the 3-D asset.
-It is comprised of polygons, and the more you have the more complicated the piece is.
+It's made up of polygons, and the more you have the more complicated the piece is.
 With meshes, some 3-D file types are better than others with respect to their purpose and construction.

 3. Be an art director when designing.

 “To [Steve] Jobs, design was never for its own sake, but for something greater — the shaping of experiences.” - Forbes1